 These shoes can handle moderate approaches with a little scrambling just fine, but our testers feel the climbing ability of the Evolv Cruzer Psyche is better, and hiking in the Psyche feels very similar to the Zender.

-At $100 these are some of the least expensive shoes in the line-up, but the Cruzer Psyche and the OG Cruzer cost less and climb better.
+These are some of the least expensive shoes in the line-up, but the Cruzer Psyche and the OG Cruzer cost less and climb better.
 Our Best Buy Award Winner, the La Sportiva Boulder X is more durable and more versatile, for $120.